rafalbednarczuk/rafal_weather_sdk/README.md

 - metric (°C)
 - us (°F)

-An example of how to use with weatherApiClient:
+An example of how to use WeatherForecastView with weatherApiClient:
 ```dart
 WeatherForecastView.fromApiClient(
   location: "New york",